BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 ![](../../page-images/shadow-arrange_live_toggle.png)

-Integra Live also has an Info View showing information about the the application and documentation for your project.
+Integra Live also has an Info View showing info about the application and current project.

 ### Arrange View
 The Arrange View is the main view of the application.
 It enables audio processing *blocks* to be be created and arranged on a musical timeline.
 It also enables interactive elements to be added through the Routing and Scripting tabs in the Properties Panel.